BenyThomas/iac/platform/harbor/README.md

 - Enable audit logs shipping to the central log stack (e.g., via fluent-bit tailing `harbor-core` logs) to trace robot account actions.

 ## Disaster recovery and testing
 - DR exercises: quarterly restore of Harbor into an isolated namespace using the latest Velero backup + registry export; validate login, projects, and signatures.
+Replication drills are detailed above and in `runbooks/harbor-supply-chain.md`.
 - Keep offline export of signing public keys and proxy cache endpoints to speed up cold-site recovery.